Proposify Blog - Business, Process, Sales, Leads, Proposals and More

 Struggling to Find the Right Quoting Software?

 There are dozens of options out there, and on the surface, they all sound the same.
-Some promise faster proposals, others focus on e-signatures or payments.
+Some promise faster quotes, others focus on e-signatures or payments.
 So how do you know which one is actually right for your team?

 That’s where we come in.
-In this article, we’ve compared 8 top quoting tools side by side and pulled out the key takeaways to help you make an informed decision.
+In this article, we’ve compared 11 top quoting tools side by side and pulled out the key takeaways to help you make an informed decision.
 Plus, we’ll show you why Proposify is a strong choice for sales teams of any size.

 Why Listen to Us

-What is Quoting Software?
+What Is Quoting Software?

 Quoting software is a tool that automates the process of creating, sending, and tracking sales quotes and estimates.